Psycokwet/bassaudio-updated/README.md

 - 2.1.0

+  - Adding "EnableAllAvailable" to activate in all call any lib that may have been set naturally, or added on the run.
   - Adding support for bass encode MP3
   - Adding what was needed to support new lib files dependant on other.
 If you add support for new lib files, order might be important.